 Goodell currently resides in Holmen, Wisc. with his wife Shannon, two sons Carson and Hayden and daughter Adalyn.
 The Oelwein, Iowa native is the youngest in a family of five (mother-Sally, father-Ron and brothers Tim and Todd).

-Goodell is also a board member of the La Crosse Area Sports Commission, the Holmen Viking Wrestling Club, the UW-La Crosse "L Club" and formerly served on the Junior Achievement board and was named the 2009 & 2012 La Crosse Tribune "Sports Person of the Year".
+Goodell is also a board member of the La Crosse Area Sports Commission and the UW-La Crosse "L Club" and formerly served on the Junior Achievement board and Holmen Viking Wrestling Club board and was named the 2009 & 2012 La Crosse Tribune "Sports Person of the Year".

-After spending the last five years in the Loggers dugout as the field manager, Andy McKay remains with the club as the Special Assistant to the General Manager where he will continue to work as a consultant in the areas of recruiting, advisement and sports psychology.
+After spending five years (2008-2012) in the Loggers dugout as the field manager, Andy McKay remains with the club as the Special Assistant to the General Manager where he will continue to work as a consultant in the areas of recruiting, advisement and sports psychology.

-McKay currently serves as the Coordinator of Mental Skills for the Colorado Rockies where he consults and works with all levels of the Rockies organization including both players and coaches.
+McKay currently serves as the Director of Player Development for the Seattle Mariners where he consults and works with all levels of the Mariners organization including both players and coaches.